Garden State (film): Themes

-The protagonist's father has been "protecting" him from his own feelings with pills, namely lithium carbonate, which are seen "as the symbolic soul-destroying enemy".
-Zach Braff describes the themes of the movie as "love, for lack of a better term.
+The protagonist's father has been "protecting" him from his own feelings with pills, namely lithium carbonate.
+Braff describes the themes of the movie as "love, for lack of a better term.
 And it's a movie about awakening.
 It's a movie about taking action.
 It's a movie about how life is short, go for it now.
 My character says, 'I'm 26 years old, and I've spent my whole life waiting for something else to start.
 Now I realize that this is all there is, and I'm going to try to live my life like that'".
 "I have this theory that your body goes through puberty in its teens, and the mind goes through puberty in your twenties," he says. "[Andrew] is dealing with issues that you are going through all the time going into your thirties.
 He's lost and lonesome, which is something I definitely felt in my twenties".

 The film is partly autobiographical, depicting Braff's own emotions while he was writing the screenplay.
 He described that "When I wrote Garden State, I was completely depressed, waiting tables and lonesome as I've ever been in my life.
 The script was a way for me to articulate what I was feeling; alone, isolated, 'a dime a dozen' and homesick for a place that didn't even exist."

 Release

-The film was first screened on January 16, 2004, at the Sundance Film Festival where it was purchased in a joint venture by Fox Searchlight Pictures and Miramax for US$5 million, double the film's budget.
+The film was first screened on January 16, 2004, at the Sundance Film Festival where it was purchased in a joint venture by Fox Searchlight Pictures and Miramax for $5 million, double the film's budget.
 Fox Searchlight Pictures president Peter Rice said of the film, "Having enjoyed the film immensely, we look forward to working with Miramax to bring Garden State to audiences worldwide."

-From March until mid July, it screened at other various film festivals until it received a limited release on July 28 in North America.
+From March until mid July, it screened at other film festivals until it received a limited release on July 28 in North America, expanding over the following weeks to wider release domestically and in over 20 countries.
 It became only the fourth non-documentary feature to top the chart that year, as calculated by per screen average, since Memorial Day weekend.

 Stephen Gilula, president of distribution at Fox Searchlight, attributed the film's gradual success to word of mouth and a publicity tour by Braff leading up to the film's theatrical debut.
 Gilula said, "Zach [Braff] had a cross-country tour, and we [organized] word of mouth screenings, where we had to turn people away.
 Zach did Q&As following [the screenings]."
-From late 2004 through mid-2005, Garden State was shown at more festivals and was released in over 30 countries.
-In limited release, the film earned about $26.7 million in North American box office, and a total $35.8 million worldwide.

 Reception

+Box office

+Garden State grossed $26.8 million domestically (United States and Canada), and $9.0 million in other territories, for a worldwide total of $35.8 million, against a budget of $2.5 million.
+After a limited theatrical release (less than 40 theatres over its first three weeks), it went into wide release in its fifth week, when it also reached the Top 10 at the domestic box office for the first of two non-consecutive weeks.